 PA Health & Wellness maintains a Provider Dispute Resolution Process, which provides for informal resolution of Provider Disputes at the lowest level and a formal process for Provider Appeals.
+The Provider dispute process excludes claims.
 The resolution of all issues regarding the interpretation of Department of Health approved Provider Agreements must be handled between the Provider and PA Health & Wellness and does not involve the Department of Health; therefore, these are not within the scope of the Department's Bureau of Hearings and Appeals (BHA).
 Additionally, the Department's BHA or its designee is not an appropriate forum for Provider Disputes/Appeals with PA Health & Wellness.